Elland – A TOWN HISTORY TRAIL

 The building on the left of Southgate is still called the Council Offices.
 Above the door is another Savile shield on which are the dates 1317 (the charter granted) and 1895 (Elland became an urban district).
 On the front of South House there is an inscription on the lintel ‘Whoso keepeth the law is wise’.
 This lintel was taken from the gaol, which was first in Church Street and then later at South End, as also were the nearby stocks.
 The buildings lower down Elizabeth Street formerly housed the fire engine, the ambulance carriage and a dressing room.

-Along Huddersfield Road is our Swimming Baths, sadly now closed.
+Along Huddersfield Road was our Swimming Baths, now demolished.
 On the wall there is a drinking fountain with a plaque to the memory of Joshua Hemingway, who volunteered for the Boer War and was killed.

 South End is dominated by the Town Hall, which was built in the Palladian style, and opened in 1888 by Sir John Savile.
 The clock was presented by Lewis Mackrell in memory of his father James and was inaugurated in 1909.
 The Town Hall was never a town hall because Elland never attained borough status.